joshlikesyou/fixed-tables/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## What it's all about
-A quick little table made with the [react-fixed-table](https://facebook.github.io/fixed-data-table/) component.
+A table made with the [react-fixed-table](https://facebook.github.io/fixed-data-table/) component.
 The fixed part of the table comes from the ads data and the scrollable portion comes from ad_metrics.
 Ad_metrics is joined on ads at remote_id.
 Both sections show remote_id to show that it is sorting properly.